XboxUnity/AuroraScripts/definitions/aurorascriptlib/README.md

 ### Thread module

-This module is so small, it doesn't even need a description.
-It's just a method.
+This module is a single method for sleeping with threads.
 See [Thread.lua](definitions/aurorascriptlib/library/Thread.lua) for detailed documentation and annotations

 ```lua
 -- class methods